ArseniBarsegyan/TestDoc/README.md

 **AssigmentManager.Fake** included in **AssigmentManagerMobile.Core** only for DEBUGMOCK or UITESTS configurations.

-## Running tests:
+**Running tests**:
-To run UI tests first install app on device with configuration **UITESTS**.
+To run UI tests first install app on device with configuration UITESTS.
 On iOS, replace device id with your simulator id at AppInitializer.cs

 ## Workflow:
+**Using shared code**

+AssigmentManagerMobile.Core contains T4 templates (https://docs.microsoft.com/en-us/visualstudio/modeling/writing-a-t4-text-template?view=vs-2019).
+Core project contains shared resources, stored in /Resources folder.
+Some of shared resources can't be used directly in platform projects.
+T4 templates will generate platform-dependant resources.
+All templates are stored in AssigmentManagerMobile.Core/Templates.

+In order to use auto-generated resources in platform projects:
+- Update resources (/Resources folder)
+- Open SaveMe.tt T4 template and save it.This action will trigger resources update for platform projects.
+- Now you can access resources in platform projects.

+T4 templates auto-update strings.xml, colors.xml, dimens.xml on Android.
+On iOS T4 templates auto-update Helpers/Colors.
+Other shared code can be accessed directly from Core project.

 **Add new screen in app**

 AssigmentManagerMobile.Core: